OpenGov-OpenData/CKAN-DataStore-Writer-for-FME-Software/README.md

 **Advanced Settings:** You can change the _Batch Size_ and _Primary Key_ here

-**Batch Size:** The writer will upload rows of data in batches of this size
+**Batch Size:** The writer will upload rows of data in batches of this amount

-**Primary Key:** If a Primary Key is specified then data will be upserted instead of inserted
+**Primary Key:** If a Primary Key is specified then data will be upserted instead of inserted.
 Multiple fields can be specified as the Primary Key, use double semicolons to delineate the fields (eg: field1;;field2)